-We divide the number of New LTD Claims starting benefits in the quarter by the Total number of Productive Hours (Regular hours + Overtime hours + Other Productive Hours)\195000 hours (80% of total working hours per 100 employee in the year)
+We divide the number of New LTD Claims starting benefits in the quarter by the Total number of Productive Hours (Regular hours + Overtime hours + Other Productive Hours)195000 hours (80% of total working hours per 100 employee in the year)

-Our 2020 year-to-date performance of 1.63 is meeting our target of 2.25.
-The new LTD Claims rate decreased over the course of 2019 and continued trending in the desired direction.
-The Workplace Health Absence and Disability Management Team continues to close more claims that are being opened, resulting in a decrease of the total LTD claim volume
+Our 2020 year-to-date performance of 2.28 is not meeting our target of 2.25.
+The new LTD Claims rate decreased in the first two quarters of 2020, however it increased about 54% from quarter two to quarter three.
+The Workplace Health Absence and Disability Management Team continues to close more claims that are being opened, resulting in a decrease of the total LTD claim volume.